tumist/halfshell/README.md

 ### Processors

 Processors perform all image manipulation.
 They accept an image and a set of options and return a modified image.
-Out of the box, the default processor supports resizing and blurring images.
+Out of the box, the default processor supports resizing, grayscaling and blurring images.
 Each processor can be configured with maximum and default image dimensions and enable/disable certain features.

 ### Routes